azap2124/bellabeat_case_study_sql/README.md

 2. Formatted the column names to snake case style for consistency throughout my analysis.
 3. Formatted all date data into MM/DD/YY date format.
 4. I converted all numerical data into the Number format, with a maximum of two decimal places.
-5. Created a new file, named daily_activity_weekday, where I added an Activity column to the daily_activity dataset and included the corresponding day names to the date column.
+5. Created a new file, named daily_activity_weekday.csv, where I added an Activity column to the daily_activity.csv dataset and included the corresponding day names to the date column.
 This modification aimed to facilitate the analysis of weekdays and weekends based on this column.

 ## 4. Analyze